-Students identified as high ability require either (or a combination of) pace, complexity, depth or breadth in their curriculum and will be placed in the Newman Selective Gifted Education Program class in Year 7, 8 and 9.
-The program will be extended in 2019 to Year 10.
+Students identified as high ability require either (or a combination of) pace, complexity, depth or breadth in their curriculum in Years 7 to 10.

 Each year in November, students in the Newman Selective Gifted Education Program showcase their learning in a symposium.

 The Newman Program is named after Cardinal John Henry Newman (1801 – 1890), who embraced rigour and diversity as an essential part of education.
 He followed truth, intellect, creativity and during his lifetime helped establish Catholic schools and universities which were predicated on developing a more just society.
 We aim to instil these values in all students at Marist Sisters’ College.
 The College recognises that part of academic achievement is a student’s emotional and mental wellbeing.
 As such, a unique aspect of the College is the pastoral care and respect for learning that staff instill in their students.
 Moreover, students are encouraged to take risks in order to enrich their learning process, with the intention of making them more resilient people when they finish their time at the College.